amirreza-m95/CE_vs_AE/README.md

 - [Adversarials](#adversarials)

 ## Requirements
-- Python 3.7
+- Python 3.10
-- pytorch 1.9.0
+- pytorch 1.13.0
-- cuda 10.2
+- cuda 11.7
 - dgl-cuda10.2 (Edit graphconv.py)
-- torch-geometric
+- torch-geometric 2.2

-  Detailed requirements are available in requirements.txt in root folder.
+  Detailed requirements are available in requirements.txt in root folder and discussed more in each method directory.

 ## CFF